grjsmith/practical_strategy_for_technologists/Chapter9.md

 >There are circumstances where short-term objectives must be sacrificed in order to gain the long-term goal.
 This is the scapegoat strategy where someone suffers the consequences so that the rest do not.

 My plum tree was the component library and the component library team.
 One of the key features of the React framework is that everything is a component.
 Web pages are really very minor concerns in React there are merely places that describe what components will be displayed to the user.
-Components themselves can and should be decomposed into what are known as atoms, molecules and organisms
+The Components should be deconstructed into atoms, molecules and organisms (search for Atomic Design for more information).

--------------------------------------------------- insert book reference

 This approach allows for very thorough testing of the basic elements of a web page.
 When those elements are brought together to make complex components they don't need as much testing.
 This in turn means they are developed faster and their development time is quickly becomes predictable.